You Might Be Dumb if You Think You're Smart

 Value those colleagues who thoughtfully consider problems, who admit knowledge gaps, who approach challenges with curiosity rather than certainty.
 These individuals often possess the deepest understanding and most valuable insights.

 In your own professional journey, embrace intellectual honesty.
 Practice saying “I don’t know, but I’ll learn” without shame.
 Present your knowledge with appropriate confidence while acknowledging its limits.
-This approach not only builds genuine expertise over time but also earns the respect of those who truly understand the complexity of their field.
+Over time, that tends to make you better at the work.
+The people worth learning from usually notice, too.